Doing business in the United Kingdom

 Be created by a qualifying person (a person or company/entity in the UK, EU, Channel Islands, the Isle of Man, any UK colony, or any country designated as qualifying for reciprocal protection).

-The legal requirements for a CDR are broadly the same as for a community registered design (see above, Registered designs).
+The legal requirements for a CDR are broadly the same as for a registered design (see above, Registered designs).

 In addition, various exceptions apply where certain unregistered designs and CDRs will not be granted protection.